-Well, we have a feeling Nyden’s latest drop, tentatively slated for the end of September, will resonate with shoppers.
+Well, we have a feeling Nyden’s latest drop (which has since been absorbed into H&M), currently available online at H&M, will resonate with shoppers.
 The new-ish label is teaming up with Farren Jean Andrea — a.k.a.
 Fucci — the man responsible for changing the way we think about grocery shopping and Bella Hadid, Refinery29 has learned exclusively.
 It was Fucci’s work as a stylist with It girls like Rihanna and Hadid that initially caught Nyden’s attention.
 “I guess I was in one of my ‘shoot my shot’ kind-of moods," Andrea tells Refinery29 of how the partnership came about.
 He talked to his manager about potentially working with Nyden on something bigger, and Nyden got back to him within two weeks.

 From there, the social media star, who is good for sliding into potential clients DMs, showed up to his first design meeting with countless ideas.
 “I’ve had so many ideas in my head since I was, like, five,” he notes.
 He was inspired by movies with impressive villainesses, like Kill Bill and Sin City, but also anime flicks like The Last Airbender and Cowboy Bebop.
 Andrea explains he’s drawn to strong women, and considers his mother and Rihanna to be among those who have made lasting impressions on his life.